practicingruby/practicing-ruby-paid/posts/v5/004-service-apis.md

 implementing a Twitter-compatible JSON API.
 Being able to use existing clients is probably the most compelling reason.
 Should those not end up working, having an API in a style already familiar to many client developers is still a big plus.
-For the long term, I think having a more flexible and scalable solution is important, but those problems won't need to be solved until there is more adoption.
+For the long term, having a more flexible and scalable solution is important, but those problems won't need to be solved until there is more adoption.
 We may implement a hypermedia API (probably an extension of the ALPS spec) in the future, but for now we will take the